raffaelschneider/openbsd-wallpapers/README.md

 That's it!
 You've successfully downloaded the wallpapers from the repository and set one of them as your background using `feh` in your Xorg environment.
 Enjoy your new OpenBSD desktop wallpaper!

+## Awesome

+➡️ If you want more of OpenBSD, I'm also hosting a [Awesome OpenBSD Desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) list here in Github.

 ## License

 This repository is open-source, and the wallpapers are provided under the terms of the [LICENSE](LICENSE) file.
 Please review the license for usage details.